 Dr Harding told Stabroek News that she got involved following a call from the President of the GWMO Simona Broomes about an alleged rape and child sexual abuse last week.
 She said after that call she decided she would meet the children and their mothers, to find out what really occurred and the kind of assistance she could offer.
 Dr Oba Osogbo, a clinical Psycho-logist and President of the Guyana Psychological Association and Pastor Wendell Jeffrey of Practi-cal Christianity Ministries, accompanied Dr Harding helped counsel the parents.

 The counsellors first met the parents, in effort to understand what happened; simultaneously the children were given art therapy.
-Later in the day parents and children had a …..To continue reading, login or subscribe now.
+Later in the day parents and children had a joint counselling session; what the experts referred to as group therapy.